Maximizing Seaweed Growth on Autonomous Farms: A Dynamic Programming Approach for Underactuated Systems Navigating on

-\paragraph{Evaluation Metrics} Our primary objective is to maximize seaweed mass, so we evaluate the results based on the absolute seaweed mass at the end of each mission and the relative improvement in accumulated seaweed mass across different controllers.
-For relative improvement, we normalize the values within each mission, allowing us to gauge the extent to which a specific controller surpasses a baseline for that mission.
-This is especially important as the starting position of a mission is a major indicator of achievable growth as illustrated in Fig. \ref{fig:heatmap}.
-Finally, we present the average relative improvements across all missions.
-We consider either the floating system without actuation or our control method planning on the true currents $\trueCurrents$.
+Our objective is to maximize the seaweed mass at the end of each mission $\m(\T)$.
+Additionally, we compute the relative improvement in final seaweed mass by normalizing within each mission with the baseline final mass.
+We then present the average relative improvement across all missions which allows us to gauge how much more/less biomass a specific controller can grow above the baseline.
+This is important as the start $\x_0$ of a mission is a major indicator of achievable growth as illustrated in Fig.~\ref{fig:heatmap}.
+As baselines we use either passively floating or the best achievable growth based on the true currents $\trueCurrents$.